 Of note is the restoration of the sixteenth, a short par 4.
 Expanding the green, the fairway and approach area on this hole revived the original strategy of approaching the green from the left.
 I took advantage of this quite by accident.
 My memory of the hole was that I needed to hit a drive over the bunker on the right, then loft a high shot into the green and pray that it held.
 A poor drive on my part, however, sent my ball left.
 Imagine my delight when I discovered the new approach.
 Of course, any shot left has to take into consideration the re-emergence of the bunker on that side.

 None other than Gene Sarazen is reported to have spoken highly of this hole (in its original design), even in the later years of his life.

 In my initial assessment of the course back in 2015, I gave Belvedere a grade of B+.
-I’m going to upgrade it now and give Belvedere a solid A. I’ll have a formal review up in dues course.
+I’m going to upgrade it now and give Belvedere a solid A.

 I am grateful to live in a such a golf rich state as Michigan.
 As I have noted many times, I won’t ever get a chance to play Augusta National or likely even Crystal Downs, but I can play an Alister Mackenzie course several times a year at the University of Michigan.
 I can choose from a variety of publicly available Donald Ross courses.
 Similarly, I won’t ever get to play Olympia Fields or Olympic, but I can play a William Watson course any time I happen to be in Northern Michigan (which is often).